Photographing Neurodivergent Kids: A Candid Conversation with Meredith

 Meredith:

-“But the best compliment I ever got?
-One kid I’ve photographed since birth, when their parents said, “Come on, just the adults now,” said, “Meredith’s not an adult—she’s one of us.”
-That’s how I want them to feel.”
+The best compliment I ever got?
+It was from a kid I’ve photographed since infancy.
+His parents announced “Come on, just the adults now,” and the kid said, “WAIT!
+Meredith’s not an adult—she’s one of us.”
+That was amazing.
+I love it when they think I’m one of them.
+I suppose I am still at heart.

 Q: What advice would you give to other photographers who want to work with neurodivergent kids or families?